Max Muncy Player Props: Dodgers vs. Phillies

 Max Muncy At The Plate

-- Muncy has 19 hits and an OBP of .419, both of which are best among Los Angeles hitters this season.
+- Muncy leads Los Angeles with 20 hits and an OBP of .418 this season.

-- Among qualifying batters in MLB, his batting average ranks 122nd, his on-base percentage ranks seventh, and he is second in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 124th, his on-base percentage ranks 11th, and he is third in the league in slugging.

-- Muncy has driven home a run in 10 games this year (40.0%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on three occasions..
+- Muncy has had at least one RBI in 38.5% of his games this season (10 of 26), with two or more RBI four times (15.4%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in 14 of 25 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.